My Commitment as Your Therapist

 You Are the Expert on You

-I believe every client is the leader in their own growth and healing.
-Everyone has their own journey and timeline.
-Tools exist to serve people, not the other way around.
+I believe you are the leader in your own growth and healing, with your own journey and timeline.
+Any tools I use exist to serve you, not the other way around.
 One thing you’ll hear me say a lot is “I could be wrong.”

-Bottom line: I am an advocate, noticer, observer, and ally; you are the expert on you.
+Bottom line: I am a listener, truth-in-love speaker, equipper, and ally; you are the expert on you.

 Get Started